-- 1. Looked after children and all previously looked after children, including those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
-Children living within the catchment area of the school and those on whose behalf firm evidence is presented that they will be living in the catchment area by the appropriate admission date. - 3.
-Children with an exceptional social or medical reason that means that they can only attend that specific school (for example, where the child or one or both parents has a disability that means that the child can only go to one school). - Strong supporting evidence must be provided from a professional body involved with the family or the child. - The professional must be independent of both the family and the school. - The evidence must relate specifically to the school for which the application is being made and must demonstrate clearly why it is the only school that can meet the child's needs.
+- 2. Children living within the catchment area of the school and those on whose behalf firm evidence is presented that they will be living in the catchment area by the appropriate admission date.
+Catchment area maps for each school can be found on the Admissions page on each school's website.
+This also includes a list of postcodes in the catchment area for each school. - 3.
+Children with an exceptional social or medical reason that means that they can only attend that specific school (for example, where the child or one or both parents has a disability that means that the child can only go to one school). - Strong supporting evidence must be provided from a professional body involved with the family or the child. - The professional must be independent of both the family and the school.

+• The evidence must relate specifically to the school for which the application is being made and must demonstrate clearly why it is the only school that can meet the child's needs.

-NB: No assumptions should be made that the submission of the relevant evidence will, in itself be sufficient to allocate a place.
+NB: No assumptions should be made that the submission of the relevant evidence will in itself be sufficient to allocate a place.
 Supporting evidence must be submitted at the time of application.
 A place will not be offered under this criterion if the applicant omits to send to the School Admissions Manager a written statement from a professional third party by 15 January of the year of admission.

-- 4. Children who have a sibling who already attends the school, including sixth form, and who is expected to be on roll at the school at the time of admission.
+- 4. Children who have a sibling who already attends the school and who is expected to be on roll at the school at the time of admission.
 For the purpose of admissions siblings are deemed to be brothers and sisters, step brothers and sisters, adopted brothers and sisters and other children who reside permanently in the household and are treated as siblings. - 5.
 Children of staff in either or both of the following circumstances: a) where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made; and/or b) the member of staff is recruited to fill a vacant post at the school for which there is a demonstrable skill shortage.
-This will apply to teaching staff and support staff across Hadrian Learning Trust.

-- 6. Children resident in the greater catchment area of the school partnership (i.e. that of the high school i.e. the full partnership catchment, rather than just a middle school or first school's catchment.
-Evidence must be presented to confirm that the child will be living in the greater catchment area by the appropriate admission date (refers to middle schools only). - 7.
+This will apply to teaching staff and support staff across Hadrian Learning Trust. - 6.
+For middle school applications only, children resident in the greater catchment area of the high school.
+Evidence must be presented to confirm that the child will be living in the greater catchment area by the appropriate admission date.
+A map of the high school catchment can be found on the Admissions page on each school's website. - 7.
 Requests on behalf of pupils which are based on the need to maintain continuity of educational provision within the feeder pattern of Northumberland's system of schools.
-Important: This criterion does not apply to those children who have entered a school in the final year before transfer. - 8.
-Children on whose behalf preferences are expressed on grounds other than those outlined above.
+Important: This criterion does not apply to those children who have entered a school in the final year before transfer.
+The feeder schools for each school are: